qodeone/uikitty-site/docs/pages/utility.md

 ## Height

-UIkit provides a number of useful classes to alter a block element's height.
+UIkitty provides a number of useful classes to alter a block element's height.

 | Class                                             | Description                                                                                   |
 |---------------------------------------------------|-----------------------------------------------------------------------------------------------|